Kevin O'Neill (comics): 2000 AD

 O'Neill initially provided art for pin-ups and covers, including the centre image of Tharg on the cover of the first issue of 2000AD, bodging and introducing creator credits.
 After a period of being nurtured by Mills, he eventually started branching out drawing short Tharg the Mighty strips, Future Shocks and various humorous short stories.
-However it was not until he started work on Ro-Busters (with Pat Mills as writer) in 2000AD issue 88 that O'Neill started work on his first major ongoing strip for the title.
-O'Neill's quirky and unusual work on Ro-Busters proved popular and helped establish him as a major 2000AD creator, as well as establishing what would become a long series of collaborations with writer Pat Mills.
+In issue 88 of 2000AD O'Neill started work on Ro-Busters, his first major ongoing strip for the title and the first of what would become a long series of collaborations with writer Pat Mills.
+O'Neill's quirky and unusual work on Ro-Busters proved popular and helped establish him as a major 2000AD creator.

-Mills and O'Neill's next major work was a one-off story called Terror Tube in issue 167 which was said to be inspired by the song Going Underground by The Jam.
+Mills and O'Neill's next major work was a one-off story called Terror Tube in issue 167 which was said to be inspired by the song "Going Underground" by The Jam.
 However the story was a reaction against IPC objecting to a long chase sequence in Ro-Busters, so the pair created a six-page story which consisted entirely of an extended chase sequence between the hordes of the villainous Torquemada and a mysterious character called Nemesis.

 The story proved popular and the pair followed Terror Tube up with a two part story featuring Nemesis called Killer Watt.
 This proved to be even more popular and by now O'Neill's grotesque style was winning over more and more fans who also wanted to see more of Nemesis.
 In issue 222 they would get their wish with the first book of an ongoing Nemesis the Warlock series.
 The strip would eventually rival Judge Dredd in terms of popularity but O'Neill's art would get him into trouble with IPC's censors who considered his work too violent and disturbing.
 However O'Neill was one of 2000ADs most popular artists and would not only continue working on Nemesis the Warlock, but would provide art for The ABC Warriors and even Judge Dredd.

 It was with Nemesis the Warlock that O'Neill would spend most of his time working on for much of the early 1980s, but O'Neill was suffering from financial difficulties and decided to take offers of work from DC Comics.
 This meant stopping work upon Nemesis and becoming freelance, although he would return for the occasional one-off episode of Nemesis and provide other work for 2000AD.

 The story "Shok!" (created with Steve MacManus for Judge Dredd Annual 1981) was involved in controversy when it was realised that it was the basis of Richard Stanley's 1990 film Hardware.
 Only after a court case, which Stanley lost, were the two given writing credits on the film.
 Hardware is now considered the first 2000 AD story to be adapted into film.